lucasdesenna/scoreboard-generator/README.md

 Invitation lists must be text files containing a single '$inviter-id $invitee-id' pair per line.
 IDs must be integers.

+#### Sample Input Files

+Some sample input files are provided along with the standalone version.
+They can be found inside the 'Sample Inputs' folder.

 ## Installation

 Download [Java 1.6 or greater] (http://java.sun.com/javase/downloads/index.jsp).